vrhovnik/CAF-Expert-Learning-Path/README.md

+# This project is no longer being maintained and will soon be archived.
+# But don't panic!
+A new project will soon be made available.
+Stay tuned!

-# Welcome to the Cloud Adoption Expert Learning Path!
+## Welcome to the Cloud Adoption Expert Learning Path!

 This learning path for Microsoft partners is aligned with Module A (aka "The Cloud Foundation") for Azure Advanced Specialization.
 This module evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers’ expected business outcomes, spanning the entire cloud adoption lifecycle.